esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 calculations involving the :class:`~ESMF.api.grid.Grid`, like a mask or the cell areas.
 The ESMF reference manual has an in-depth description of the
 `Grid class <http://www.earthsystemmodeling.org/esmf_releases/public/last/ESMF_refdoc/node5.html#SECTION05080000000000000000>`_.

-ESMF :class:`Grids <ESMF.api.grid.Grid>` are based on the concepts described in A Standard Description of Grids Used in Earth System Models [Balaji 2006].
-In this document Balaji introduces the mosaic concept as a means of describing a wide variety of Earth system model grids.
-A mosaic is composed of grid tiles connected at their edges.
-Mosaic grids includes simple, single tile grids as a special case.

-The ESMF :class:`~ESMF.api.grid.Grid` class is a representation of a mosaic grid.
-Each ESMF :class:`~ESMF.api.grid.Grid` is constructed of one or more logically rectangular Tiles.
-A Tile will usually have some physical significance (e.g. the region of the world covered by one face of a cubed sphere grid).

 ++++++++++
 Staggering